No. 11 Florida loses Toney, Henderson in win over UT Martin

 THE TAKEAWAY

 UT Martin: The Skyhawks got $500,000 for making the 700-mile trip to Gainesville, the kind of payday that helps fund the school’s entire athletic department.
-They have another one in November when they end the regular season at Kentucky.
+They will bus two hours to Jacksonville, spend the night there and take a commercial flight home Sunday.

 Florida: The Gators still have issues along their offensive line.
 They should have controlled the line of scrimmage and had their way with the Skyhawks.
 Instead, Franks was sacked once and hit several more times.